 To be promoted into the second year of the program, you must have successfully completed all first year course requirements, have a valid certificate in at least one AFLCA specialty course, and valid certificate in CPR and First Aid.
 PF1980, Leadership in Resistance Training, fulfills one of the AFLCA specialty courses.
 CPR Certification will be offered annually by the Department of PEAK.

 Certificate Graduation Requirements

 Students who successfully complete the courses listed will be eligible for a Certificate in Fitness Leadership.
-If you meet these requirements, please complete a Parchment Application form, available from Student Services.
+If you meet these requirements, please apply to graduate.

 Diploma Graduation Requirements

-To graduate with a Diploma in Fitness Leadership you must successfully complete all course requirements listed and must have certification† in at least one AFLCA specialty course, CPR, and First Aid or Athletic First Aid.
-If you meet these requirements, please complete a Parchment Application form, available from Student Services.
+To graduate with a Diploma in Fitness Leadership you must successfully complete all program requirements and must have certification† in at least one AFLCA specialty course, CPR, and First Aid or Athletic First Aid.
+If you meet these requirements, please apply to graduate.